jroettenbacher/phd_base/README.md

 *author: Johannes Röttenbacher*

-Here I code all the stuff I need for my PhD.
+Here I code all the stuff I need for my PhD on Arctic cirrus.
 It includes processing for measurement data gathered by the HALO aircraft.
 During the first year a new python package was created which provides useful functions used in the processing and analysis of the data.
 The package is called `pylim`.
 Further there are folders for different purposes:

+* `analysis`: case studies or general campaign analysis to answer scientific questions
+* `processing`: scripts to generate error/bias corrected, calibrated and shareable/publishable files from raw files
+* `quicklooks`: quicklooks of measurements (raw and calibrated) and of calibrations

+The data is sorted by flight.
+The exact paths are defined in `config.toml` and can be adjusted according to your setup.
+More information on how to adjust this file can be found in [Setup](./docs/setup.rst).

 ## 1. SMART

 These scripts work with the SMART calibration and measurement files to generate calibrated measurement files and quicklooks.
 General functions are in `smart.py` and are used in other processing scripts.
-In `config.toml` one can find
-the paths where the scripts expect to find files and where they will save the files to.
+In `config.toml` one can find the paths where the scripts expect to find files and where they will save the files to.

 **Folder Structure**